l4zs/minecraft-start-bat-creator/README.md

 ### Features:

-create a start.bat for your server, optionally use following features:

 Feature | without Administrator | with Administrator :-- | :-: | :-:
 create start.bat | ✔️ | ✔️